GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 Outline of the Recipe System
 ============================
 The following is an outline of the Recipe System, its command line interface, ``reduce``, and the system's relationship with instrument packages.
-A brief description of each segment of :ref:`Fig 2.1, Schematic Diagram <schematic>` of the Recipe System and supporting compenents follows.
+A brief description of each segment of :ref:`Figure 2.1, Schematic Diagram <schematic>` of the Recipe System and supporting compenents follows.

 .. _schematic: